Snapr/snapr-android/README.md

 autoClearFailedUploads |  Boolean (`true` or `false`) | Indicates whether SnaprKit should clear failed uploads from queue.
-Set this to `true` for apps which do not have a full queue manager to prevent the queue from getting blocked. locationTimeoutInterval | Number | Indicates the maximum number of seconds to wait for a location before timing out. locationFailureTimeoutInterval | Number | Indicates the number of seconds to wait after a location retrieval failed before trying to retrieve the location again.
+Set this to `true` for apps which do not have a full queue manager to prevent the queue from getting blocked. locationTimeoutInterval | Number | Indicates the maximum number of seconds to wait for a location before timing out. locationFailureTimeoutInterval | Number | Indicates the number of seconds to wait after a location retrieval failed before trying to retrieve the location again. launchParams | String | Specifies a series of encoded key value pairs to be passed to the HTML build on startup

 #### 3.4.3 Troubleshooting

 If you configuration is invalid, your app will exit at runtime with an exception.
 Examine the error message in the log and make appropriate corrections.

 ### 3.5 Resources
 Depending on the project, we may provide additional image resouces to customize the look and feel of the graphics effects module.
-You should copy the indicated files from the `res/drawable-*hdpi` folder(s) of the sample project to the corresponding folders in your project.
+You should copy any files that start with `snaprkitfx_` from the `res/drawable-*hdpi` folder(s) of the sample project to the corresponding folders in your project.

 ### 3.6 AndroidManifest.xml
 Add some entries to the manifest file of your application.